 This report details the Department of Health Care Services' (DHCS) methodology description to certify the networks in accordance with Title 42 Code of Federal Regulations (CFR) section 438.207.
-DHCS reviewed data and information from multiple sources, including network data submissions by the Mental Health Plans (MHPs), to conduct an analysis of the adequacy of each MHP's network.
-DHCS will make available to Centers for Medicare and Medicaid Services (CMS), upon request, all documentation collected by the State from the MHPs.
+DHCS reviewed data and information from multiple sources, including network data submissions by the Mental Health Plans (MHPs), to conduct an analysis of the adequacy of the network of each MHP.
+DHCS will make available to the Centers for Medicare and Medicaid Services (CMS), upon request, all documentation collected by the DHCS from the MHPs.

-DHCS published Behavioral Health Information Notice 22-033 which prescribes the MHPs network certification process and submission requirements.
+For the 2023 certification year, DHCS published Behavioral Health Information Notice (BHIN) 23-041 which prescribes the MHPs network certification process and submission requirements.
+DHCS delayed the release of the FY 2023-24 annual network certification (ANC) BHIN in order to incorporate critical updates to timely access reporting requirements for MHPs, as described in Section 2.3 Appointment Wait Time: Timely Access Standards.
 MHPs are required to submit documentation that demonstrates the capacity to serve the expected enrollment in each service area in accordance with DHCS' standards for access to care established under the authority of CMS Medicaid and CHIP Final Rule, CMS-2390-F (Final Rule) Sections 438.68, 438.206, and 438.207.